Success stories ,

 When I handed my wife my five-hundred-page, hundred-fifty-thousand-word completed draft of my first novel, she did three things.
 She read it.
 She told me she loved it.
 And then she gave me the best advice I’ve had in a decade: “Send it to Jericho.”

 This wasn’t my maiden voyage.
-I first learned about the value of rewriting—the agony and ecstasy of rewriting, its trials and rewards—more than a decade earlier.
+I first learned about the value of rewriting your story—the agony and ecstasy of rewriting, its trials and rewards—more than a decade earlier.
 Back in 2005 I coauthored a little “business parable” with a friend and managed to secure us a terrific literary agent, who in 2006 sent it round to a handful of publishers in New York and got the following responses:

 Editor 1 at Publisher A said no.